One of the most important predictors of overall health is your zip code.

 Nationwide Children’s works to improve access to health care through community and school-based services.

-Partnering with neighborhood and community stakeholders, the HNHF initiative works to improve the safety of South Side residents.
+Partnering with neighborhood and community stakeholders, HNHF works to support the social connections and the overall neighborhood experience for residents.

-Work readiness training, career development and experiential learning are available to help residents obtain stable employment.
+Work readiness training, career development, experiential learning, free tax preparation, credit education and financial coaching are available to help residents.

 Interested in learning more about HNHF?
-Contact Nick Jones, Health Neighborhoods Healthy Families manager, at Nicholas.Jones@NationwideChildrens.org.
+Contact Nick Jones, Health Neighborhoods Healthy Families director, at Nicholas.Jones@NationwideChildrens.org.